-We were already making plans about where we’ll be watching the Finals this Sunday and I was putting together game day snack ideas in my head (Does it come as a surprise that I think about food all the time).
-And then things just went down.
-One wicket after another while the Men in Blue tried their hardest to stay on the pitch.
+We were already making plans about where we'll be watching the Finals this Sunday and I was putting together game day snack ideas in my head (Does it come as a surprise that I think about food all the time?).
+And then things just went down one wicket after another while the Men in Blue tried their hardest to stay on the pitch.
 I almost cried.
 We were all gutted.

 At times like these, cooking (even for someone like me) doesn't sound appealing.
 We ended up having a snack with some friends and got back home.
 Hunger stuck again.
 More like midnight cravings.
 Okaaaaay I admit it was 10 PM but going to sleep on an empty stomach is not my thing.
 And midnight snacks (as I like to call snacking anytime after 9 PM) are totaaahlly awesome!

-This chicken is one of my favourite I-don’t-have-energy-so-lets-throw-everything-in recipes.Its not unhealthy because ghee is great for your body; you get all that protein from the chicken and it takes less than half an hour to come together.
+This chicken is one of my favourite I-don't-have-energy-so-lets-throw-everything-in recipes.Its not unhealthy because ghee is great for your body; you get all that protein from the chicken and it takes less than half an hour to come together.
 Plus the onions become all sweet and do this little dance where they almost melt around the chicken.
-Okay I may not be doing a great job selling this one, but you’ve got to just trust my recommendation and you won't regret it!
+Okay I may not be doing a great job selling this one, but you've got to just trust my recommendation and you won't regret it!

 Also follow me on Instagram for more drool-worthy updates 🙂